TothJake/Roast-GUI/README.md

-# The ROAST library for Transcranial electric stimulation, with an added user interface for ease of use
+# [Pre-alpha] The ROAST library for Transcranial electric stimulation, with an added user interface for ease of use

-This software is in development and is not currently functional.
+This software is currently in development and is not functional.

-If you are new to ROAST please use the original ROAST library here: https://github.com/andypotatohy/roast
+To use ROAST please use the original library here: https://github.com/andypotatohy/roast